sneakyfinn/blog/_posts/2021-02-11-lockpicking-first-steps.md

 tags: lockpicking
 ---

+How I learned patience through breaking picks and locks.

 # Story time

 My interest in lockpicking came at an early age.
 Like many young deviants I was fascinated with the idea of outwitting a security system designed by someone more experienced than myself.
 And it would let me into places that I wasn't supposed to be.
 So like many others, I ordered my first kit from a catalog (remember those?), something akin to SouthOrd set: